Skip to main content

 This aggregated data allows the organization to identify broad trends ∞ for instance, a high prevalence of stress or a common nutritional deficiency ∞ and then design supportive programs that address the collective needs of the employees.

 The defining characteristic of this data is that it has been de-identified, meaning that it is not reasonably likely to disclose the identity of any specific person.
-This process of aggregation is a important safeguard, creating a firewall between your data and employment decisions.
+This process of aggregation is a important safeguard, creating a firewall between your personal health data and employment decisions.

 Your personal health story is protected, and employers are obligated to be transparent about how the collective health data of the workforce is used.

 The legal framework underpinning these protections is multifaceted, drawing from several key pieces of federal legislation.
-The Health Insurance Portability and Accountability Act (HIPAA) is a significant component, particularly when a is part of an employer-sponsored group health plan.
+The Health Insurance Portability and Accountability Act (HIPAA) is a significant component, particularly when a wellness program is part of an employer-sponsored group health plan.
 HIPAA establishes a national standard for the protection of sensitive patient health information.

 What Is Aggregate Data?